SymbolofMoon/SpringBootApplication/README.md

 -  User authentication will be managed using a username and password stored in an in-memory H2 database.
 -  The application should log important events and errors.
 -  JUnit test cases must be implemented.

+## NonFunctional Requirements
+-  Spring Boot 3.x.x framework
+-  JDK 17 or lower
+-  H2 Database (in-memory for storing user information)
+-  Imgur API Integration for image operations
+-  Security
+-  Scalable

+## Bonus Points
+-  Secure API via oAuth2
+-  Optimize API for 100K RPM
+-  Establish CI/CD Pipeline (feel free to use open-source tools)
+-  Create a messaging event that publishes the username and the image name to a Messaging Platform (Ex: Kafka) & feel free to connect with a local or cloud instance of the Messaging Platform.
+-  Preferably following the TDD approach for Junit test cases

 ## Tech Stack